Photos: Residential building destroyed in deadly strike on Damascus

 The target of Saturday’s attack was an intelligence unit of Iran’s Islamic Revolutionary Guard Corps (IRGC), sources told Al Jazeera.

-In a statement, the IRGC said an attack by Israeli fighter jets killed “a number of Syrian forces and four military advisers”.
+The IRGC said an attack by Israeli fighter jets killed five of its “military advisers” and a number of Syrian forces.

-It later identified its members who were killed as Hojjatollah Omidvar, Ali Aghazadeh, Hossein Mohammadi and Saied Karimi, without sharing their ranks.
+It identified its members who were killed immediately as Hojjatollah Omidvar, Ali Aghazadeh, Hossein Mohammadi and Saied Karimi, without sharing their ranks.
+It later said another member, Mohammad Amin Samadi, also died after succumbing to his wounds.

-Iran’s foreign ministry also blamed Israel for the strike and said it “reserves the right to respond”.
+Iran’s foreign ministry blamed Israel for the strike and said it “reserves the right to respond”.
 Israel has yet to comment.

 The attack is believed to have been carried out with at least four missiles, according to Iranian state media.